rhodyprog4ds/BrownFall25/syllabus/grading.md

 These are all minimums and "or better" applies, so innovative ratings count toward the count of complete ratings, but not the other way around.  `Partial` ratings only impact your grade for process and communication.
 For other objectives you might receive a rating or partial to acknowledge that you made some progress, but you will need to reach complete for your grade.

 Your grade will go up slowly, but it can only go up.
-It is **not** an average
+It is **not** an average.

+The last couple of assignments will have more open-ended challenges to them, where you can earn *innovative* for process in the assignment.

+This means you only need to do 3 extensions to get an A.

+## Ram Tokens

+We will have "ram tokens" that are like extra credit.

+They can be spent for:
+- hints when you are very close to get a suggestion instead of a question (graders's discretion)
+- to upgrade experiences from present to active

+Some ways to earn them include:
+- contribute additional examples or interpretation to the notes.
+- attend office hours to ask for clarification about material based on your notes taken in class and the notes here (eg not just assignment questions) **especially useful if you miss class**